Babybox

 Common Mistakes

-Subscription__c) driven by standard Flows. - Ignoring Shipping LDV: Failing to account for the massive explosion of Order and Shipment records generated by a recurring monthly model.
+Subscription__c) driven by standard Flows. - Ignoring Shipping LDV: Failing to account for the explosion of Order and Shipment records generated by a recurring monthly model.

 Strong Patterns